Country singer Lynn Anderson, best known for 'Rose Garden,' dead at 67

-NASHVILLE, Tenn.
-(Reuters) - Country music singer Lynn Anderson, best known for her 1970 Grammy-winning smash hit “Rose Garden,” has died of a heart attack at a hospital in Nashville, her publicist said on Friday.
+NASHVILLE, Tenn., July 31 (Reuters) - Country music singer Lynn Anderson, best known for her 1970 Grammy-winning smash hit “Rose Garden,” has died of a heart attack at a hospital in Nashville, her publicist said on Friday.
 She was 67.

 Anderson, who had recently returned from a trip to Italy, was admitted to Vanderbilt University Medical Center on Thursday for treatment of pneumonia and died later in the day, spokesman Mark Logsdon said.